Prince Royce: Influences

-Royce cites Marc Anthony, Aventura, Usher, and Jay-Z as his greatest musical influences.
+Royce cites Marc Anthony, Usher, and Jay-Z as his greatest musical influences.
 He also mentioned Gloria Estefan, Ricky Martin, Enrique Iglesias, Jennifer Lopez, and Shakira as the artists who influenced American culture with Latin music.
+In his genre, he cites Aventura, who are also his greatest musical influences.
 In an interview with mitú, he stated: "Looking back and seeing people saying I inspired them to do music, I think that's what you do this for.
 I look at people like Marc Anthony, Shakira, and Ricky Martin, what they've done, and how I see them as iconic.
 That's what you do this for.
 To try to leave that imprint.
 Try to leave your music and let people remember it forever."